drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 barrier height increased, indicating that the higher the barrier, the greater the perceived RT and gait disturbance.

-Poor illumination is one environmental cause of tripping and even falling (Huang et al., 2013).
+Poor illumination is another environmental cause of tripping and even falling (Huang et al., 2013).
 Nonetheless, in a previous study (Li et al., 2019b) carried out in this laboratory, approximately a third of the participants reported NO RISK before they walked in the dimmed condition and more